^

 3. Determine the cause of bleeding: nosological form and localization.

-4. Assess the nature of the source of bleeding: vessels of the mucous membrane, submucosal or muscle layers, bottom or margins (with ulcerative defect).
+4. Assess the nature of the bleeding source: vessels of the mucous membrane, submucosal or muscular layers, bottom or edges (in case of an ulcer defect).

-5. Assess the nature of changes in tissues surrounding the source of bleeding.
+5. Assess the nature of changes in the tissues surrounding the source of bleeding.

-6. Determine: whether there is a threat of resumption of bleeding with stopped bleeding.
+6. Determine whether there is a risk of recurrence of bleeding after the bleeding has stopped.

-Classification of gastrointestinal bleeding from the upper parts of the digestive tract.
+Classification of gastrointestinal bleeding from the upper gastrointestinal tract.

-• I group.
-At the time of examination, there is a profuse or small degree of marked bleeding.
+• Group I. At the time of examination, there is profuse or mild bleeding.

 • Group II.
-Bleeding is stopped, but there is a clear threat of its resumption.
+Bleeding has stopped, but there is a clear threat of its resumption.

-• III group.
-At the time of the inspection there is no bleeding and there is no clear threat of its resumption.
+• Group III.
+At the time of examination, there is no bleeding and there is no obvious threat of its resumption.

-1. If the cause of bleeding is established on the basis of a recent study.
+1. If the cause of bleeding is established on the basis of a recent previous study.

-2. Technical impossibility of carrying out the research due to existing changes or pathological bends in the esophagus.
+2. Technical impossibility of conducting the study due to existing changes or pathological bends in the esophagus.

-3. Patients in the agonal state, when the establishment of the diagnosis does not affect the management tactics of the patient.
+3. Patients in an agonal state, when establishing a diagnosis does not affect the patient's treatment tactics.

-When examining patients with gastrointestinal bleeding, only devices with end optics are used.
+When examining patients with gastrointestinal bleeding, only devices with end-on optics are used.